Finch Restorations – Specialist Motorbike Mechanic (Hindmarsh / Adelaide Hills)

 Why Join Finch?

-- Meaningful work: Hands-on mechanical work on classic and vintage motorcycles, not routine “swap parts” servicing.
+- Meaningful work: Hands-on mechanical work on classic and vintage machines, not production-line servicing.

-- Great facilities: Expanding capability across our new Hindmarsh flagship site and our Adelaide Hills workshops.
+- Multi-site capability: Work across our Hindmarsh flagship site and our Adelaide Hills workshops.

 - Balanced work patterns: 9-day fortnights and flexible start times (role-dependent).